What is Administrative Management Theory?

 Employees’ morale suffers due to job uncertainty since they believe they could be fired at any time for any reason, which lowers their effectiveness and efficiency.
 High turnover is a result of unstable tenure.

-This initiative principle states that each management must take initiative to ensure that the task is completed appropriately in order to achieve the organization’s objectives.
+This initiative principle states that each management must take the initiative to ensure that the task is completed appropriately in order to achieve the organization’s objectives.
 Every task is made possible by the initiation since it inspires and raises employee morale.

 Any plan or policy must be carried out with the participation of managers.
 As they are granted the ability to take some initiative, subordinates are encouraged to invest their time and energy for the greatest good.

 Esprit de Corps refers to strength in unity.
 This principle states that there must be a joint effort to materialize the goal of an organization as a single effort cannot be enough.
 Unity always generates team spirit (synergy effect) which can be a strong reason for organizational success.
 Cooperation increases a positive attitude toward the organization and its goal.

 The idea of administrative management theory is very much applicable to modern business practices.
 Some of the contributions of administrative management can be pointed out below as:

 - This theory proposes five management functions as the foundation of the study of management.
 They are planning, organization, commanding, coordinating, and controlling.
 Such functions are common in any organization.

 - This theory provides fourteen universally applicable principles of management which are taken as basic principles of management in all organizations.

 - This theory advocates various skills and knowledge in managers to operate organizations more efficiently and effectively.
 Thus, managers get encouragement for acquiring skills like physical, mental, moral, educational, technical, and work-related experiences.

 - Fayol classified the whole business activities into six categories technical, commercial, financial, security, accounting, and managerial.
 This helps to identify activities to be done to attain organizational goals and get the right man at the right job.